dmbarbour/glas/docs/GlasApps.md

 ### Channels

 A channel communicates using reliable, ordered, buffered message passing.
-Unlike TCP, channels will support structured data and fine-grained subchannels.
-This can support distributed object-oriented systems, for example.
-A viable API:
+A very useful feature for dynamic systems is the ability to establish fine-grained subchannels, and the ability to connect two channels to move future data directly.
+A viable API sketch:

+* *c:create:(...)* - construct a connected pair of channels
-* **c:send:(data:Value, over:ChannelRef, many?)** - send a value over a channel.
-Return value is unit.
-Extensions:
+* *c:send:(...)* - send data over channel
-  * *multi* - optional flag.
-Value must be a list.
-Equivalent to separately sending each value in that list in order.
-* **c:recv:(from:ChannelRef, many?Count, exact?)** - receive data from a channel.
-Return value is the data.
-Fails if no input available or if next input isn't data (try 'accept').
-Extensions:
-  * *many:Count* - optional.
-If specified, will return up to Count data items (at least one, otherwise read fails) as a list.
-If Count is zero, returns all available data items (still at least one).
-  * *exact* - optional flag.
-Used with 'many:Count', adjusts behavior to return exactly Count items as a list, otherwise fail.
-Always fails if 'many' is unspecified or Count is zero.
+* *c:recv:(...)* - read data from channel
-* **c:attach:(over:ChannelRef, chan:ChannelRef, mode:(copy|move|bind))** - connect a channel over a channel.
-Behavior varies depending on mode:
+* *c:attach:(...)* - send a channel over a channel
-  * *copy* - a copy of 'chan' is sent (see 'copy')
+* *c:accept:(...)* - read a channel from a channel
-  * *move* - 'chan' is detached from calling process. (attach copy then drop original)
+* *c:drop:ChannelRef* - detach process from a channel and free resources
-  * *bind* - a new channel is established, with one endpoint bound to 'chan'.
-Fails if 'chan' in use.
+* *c:test:ChannelRef* - test whether a channel is still available for interaction
-* **c:accept:(from:ChannelRef, as:NewChannelRef)** - Receives a channel endpoint, binding to the 'as' channel.
-This will fail if the next input on the channel is not a channel (or not available), such that send/attach order is preserved at recv/accept.
+* *c:tune:(...)* - inform OS channel is read-only or write-only for optimizations
+* *c:copy:ChannelRef* - copy a channel reference and unread inputs; writes are merged
-* **c:pipe:(with:ChannelRef, and:ChannelRef, mode:(copy|move|bind))** - connect two channels such that future messages received on one channel are automatically forwarded to the other, and vice versa.
-This includes pending message and attached channels.
-Behavior varies depending on mode:
+* *c:route:(...)* - connect output from one channel as input to the other and vice versa
-  * *copy* - a copy of the channels is connected; original refs can tap communications.
-  * *move* - piped channels are detached from caller (see 'close'), managed by host system.
-  * *bind* - new channel is created between two references.
-Fails if either ChannelRef is already in use.
-* **c:copy:(of:ChannelRef, as:ChannelRef)** - duplicate a channel, its pending inputs, and future inputs including subchannels.
-Writes to the copy and original will be merged in some non-deterministic order.
-* **c:drop:ChannelRef** - detach channel from calling process, enabling host to recycle associated resources.
-Indirectly observable via 'test'.
-* **c:test:ChannelRef** - Fails if the channel is known by system to be defunct, supporting no possibility of further interaction.
-Succeeds otherwise, returning unit.
-Interaction includes reading messages or writing messages and having them read.
-* **c:tune:(chan:ChannelRef, with:Flags)** - Inform the system about your specific use-case for this channel, such that it can perform some extra optimizations.
-May restrict operations.
-Monotonic (no take-backs!).
-Multiple flags may be composed into a record.
-Flags:
-  * *no-write* - disables future 'send' and 'attach' operations for this channel.
-Future attempted writes will fail.
-  * *no-read* - disables future 'recv' and 'accept' operations for this channel.
-Clears input buffer and arranges to silently drop future inputs.

-Channels over TCP is a viable foundation for networked glas systems.
-See [Glas Channels](GlasChannels.md) for more discussion on this.

-* **c:tcp:bind:(wrap:TcpRef, as:ChannelRef)** - removes TcpRef from scope, binds ChannelRef.
-This implements the channel (and subchannels) over TCP, using [Glas Object](GlasObject.md) to represent values.
-The TCP connection will also handle protocol-layer interactions to support features such as querying for globs, providing access to a content-distribution network, routing pipes, and automatic code distribution.
+For external communications with other glas system applications, we could support wrapping glas channels around an open TCP connection.

+* *c:tcp:bind:TcpRef* - return a channel that communicates over TCP.
+It will begin processing the remaining data on the TCP input.
-* **c:tcp:l:bind:(wrap:ListenerRef, as:ChannelRef)** - removes ListenerRef from Scope, binds ChannelRef.
-This ChannelRef can only 'accept' new subchannels, one for each received TCP connection.
+* *c:tcp:l:bind:ListenerRef* - return a channel that can only 'accept' new channels.
+Same as using 'tcp:l:accept' then 'c:tcp:bind' on TCP channels.

-General reference manipulation:

-* **c:ref:list** - return a list of open channel references
-* **c:ref:move:(from:ChannelRef, to:ChannelRef)** - rename a ChannelRef.
-Fails if target reference is in use.
+I intend to develop this idea further in [Glas Channels](GlasChannels.md).

 ### Runtime Extensions

 A runtime can provide a few effects for manipulating itself.
 May be implementation-dependent and not very portable.
 A few ideas:

-* **rt:version** - return the string that would be printed by `glas --version`.
+* *rt:version* - return the string that would be printed by `glas --version`.
-* **rt:help** - return the string that would be printed by `glas --help`.
+* *rt:help* - return the string that would be printed by `glas --help`.
-* **rt:time:now** - same as 'time:now' except not frozen per transaction.
-This logically involves reflection over instructions computed by the runtime.
-Mostly intended for manual profiling.
+* *rt:time:now* - similar to 'time:now' except not frozen within a transaction.
+This logically involves reflection over the runtime.
+Useful for manual profiling.
-* **rt:gc:tune:(...)** - tune GC parameters
+* *rt:gc:tune:(...)* - tune GC parameters
-* **rt:gc:force** - ask runtime to perform a GC immediately(-ish)
+* *rt:gc:force* - ask runtime to perform a GC immediately(-ish)
-* **rt:stat:Var** - return some useful metadata about the runtime
+* *rt:stat:Var* - return some useful metadata about the runtime

 ### OS Extensions